dzufferey/dzufferey.github.io/concurrency_theory_2017/notes_13.md

 ### Parameterized programs

-If want to execute programs in parallel and take advantage of parallelism, it important to know how many program there are.
+If we want to execute programs in parallel and take advantage of parallelism, it is important to know how many program there are.
-For instance, if there are `D` piece of data and `N` processes, we chunk the data into block of size `D/N` and each process get one blocks.
+For instance, if there are `D` pieces of data and `N` processes, we chunk the data into blocks of size `D/N` and each process get one block.
-Therefore, we can assume programs knows what is the value of `N` and each program has its own ID as a number in `[0;N)`.
+Therefore, we can assume programs know what is the value of `N` and each program has its own ID as a number in `[0;N)`.

 A first, very general model is to represent a parameterize program as a function `P(N,i)` such that `P(N,i)` is a finite-state machine for every `N` and `0≤i<N`.
 We can then represent our parallel programs as `∏_{i ∈ [0,N)} P(N,i)` where `∏` represent the (indexed) parallel composition.